 Definition of Lock Screen

-The lock screen is a security feature for a computer, smartphone, or tablet that helps prevent to protect from unauthorized access to the device.
+The lock screen is a security feature for a computer, smartphone, or tablet that helps prevent protect from unauthorized access to the device.
 It’s an interface with a start-up view.
 If a device is locked, the applications of the device are limited.
-A locked unit helps to save unwanted users data.
-In order to secure the system, anybody attempting to use requires a particular action or series of actions to be done properly.
-Only the right password or biometrics are available if a computer is locked and the password is entered.
-On your computer is the desktop, home screen, and app icons; if you open the window, you can use the window for free.
-In order to unlock a locked computer, the password or passphrase needs to be entered, the biometric reader accessed, or a certain motion or gesture on the screen, which scans the user’s eyes or analyses the user’s fingerprint.
+A locked unit helps to save unwanted users’ data.
+To secure the system, anybody attempting to use it requires a particular action or series of actions to be done correctly.
+Only the correct password or biometrics are available if a computer is locked and the password is entered.
+On your computer are the desktop, home screen, and app icons; if you open the window, you can use the window for free.
+To unlock a locked computer, the password or passphrase needs to be entered, the biometric reader accessed, or a certain motion or gesture on the screen, which scans the user’s eyes or analyses the user’s fingerprint.

 Lock Screens by Platform